FordMontego/MySpreadsheets/README.md

 Task Track.xls		Track progress of projects.
 Identifiying percentant of work outstanding across
 			all active projects.
 Keeping historic data too.

+timesheet check.xls	Verify time allocated to WBS codes for a week to confirm bookings are correct

 ToDo.xls		ToDo list.
 Sequence controlled by a combination of the urgency, priority and
 			the time between now() and due date